We’ve all had brainstorms that didn’t work out.

 Now, though, it’s included in certain dictionaries as a term for a product that fails to gain public acceptance despite high expectations.

 Some blame the car’s unusual look, especially the vertical chrome oval on the front grill.
 Others blame mechanical issues — a joke circulated that Edsel was an acronym for “Every Day Something Else Leaks,” according to the Washington Post.

 Ford stopped producing the car in 1959.
 But that’s not the end of the story.
-Today, a mint-condition Edsel can sell for up to six figures, the Post reports.
+Today, a mint-condition Edsel can sell for up to six figures, the Post says.

 3. Google Glass